JoururiChan/pcthmon/FAQ.md

 * "**Healing Light**" = Morning Sun + Moonlight + Synthesis
 * "**Fresh Snack**" = Softboiled + Milk Drink

 Their animations in battle still depend on the Tohomon using them, e.g. CRemilia's Fresh Snack looks like Softboiled, while Miltank's looks like Milk Drink.
-That's also the case for some moves that were consolidated: for example, Withdraw and Harden were removed, but Defense Curl has the animation of Withdraw for Squirtle, and of Harden for CSara.
+That's also the case for some moves that were consolidated: for example, Withdraw and Harden were removed, but Defense Curl has the animation of Withdraw for CSakuya, and of Harden for CSara.

 [Here's a table](https://cdn.discordapp.com/attachments/332698009060114434/754778965410971729/moves.png) of all the moves available in the 3.0.0 beta.